epogrebnyak/bacus.hs/README.md

 4. Make a copy of the existing ledger before closing accounts.
 5. Drop an empty temporary account from the current ledger.

+It is a bit surprising that such a book-keeping requires just these types of events to be operational.
 The primitives also fit well for database storage and serialization.

+## Compound events

+The following events can be expressed in from of a list of primitives:

+- double entry;
+- multiple entry;
+- transfer account balance from one account to another;
+- close temporary accounts and transfer retained earnings to accumulation account.

-## Account Closing
+## Account closing

-At the end of the accounting period, the accounts will close in the following way:
+At the end of the accounting period, the accounts will close in the following order.

-1. Make a copy of the ledger to save data for the income statement — this will preserve income and expense accounts and their contra accounts.
+1. Make a copy of the ledger to save data for the income statement — this will preserve income and expense accounts and their contra accounts for the income statement.
-2. Make closing entries for temporary accounts and transfer these account balances to an aggregation account (retained earnings).
+2. Make closing entries for temporary accounts and transfer account balances to an income summary or aggregation account (retained earnings).
-3. Drop temporary accounts from the current ledger — this will ensure that post-close entries will affect permanent accounts only (note that the temporary accounts are saved in a ledger copy at step 1).
+3. Drop temporary accounts from the current ledger — this will ensure that post-close entries will affect permanent accounts only.
+Note that the temporary accounts are saved in a ledger copy at step 1.

 ## Remarks